tanya-nantsa/TicTacToe/README.md

 ## Running Application

 To run this project on your own computer clone this repo then open this folder in your terminal. <br/>
-Type `make` on command line.
-Then enter `./tictactoe` to open the game in terminal.
+Type `make` on command line to build an executable.
+Then enter `./tictactoe` to open and run the game in terminal.

 ## Usage